euler-xyz/ethereum-vault-connector/docs/faq.md

 ## What are Vault Status Checks?

 Some vaults may have constraints that should be enforced globally.
-For example, supply and/or borrow caps that restrict the maximum amount of assets that can be supplied or borrowed, as a risk minimisation.
+For example, supply and/or borrow caps that restrict the maximum amount of assets that can be supplied or borrowed as a risk minimisation.
 Vaults must expose an external `checkVaultStatus` function.
 The vault should evaluate application-specific logic to determine whether or not the vault is in an acceptable state.

-## What are checks deferrals and how do they work?
+## What are checks deferrals, and how do they work?

-Checks deferrals is the EVC feature which allows for the deferral of account and vault status checks until the end of the outermost checks-deferrable call.
-This means that checks for account solvency and vault constraints, which are usually performed immediately, can be postponed until the end of the call.
+Checks deferrals are the EVC feature which allows for the deferral of account and vault status checks until the end of the outermost checks-deferrable call.
+This means that checks for account solvency and vault constraints, usually performed immediately, can be postponed until the end of the call.
-This feature is particularly useful in scenarios where multiple operations need to be performed in a specific sequence, and where the intermediate states of the account or vault might not meet the usual constraints.
+This feature is particularly useful in scenarios where multiple operations need to be performed in a specific sequence and where the intermediate states of the account or vault might not meet the usual constraints.
 By deferring the checks, the EVC allows for a transient violation of account solvency or vault constraints, which can be useful in certain complex operations.
 However, it's important to note that the checks are still performed at the end of the outermost call, ensuring that the final state of the account and vault still meet the necessary constraints.
-If the final state does not meet these constraints, the entire operation will fail.
+The entire operation will fail if the final state does not meet these constraints.

 ## What is an Operator?

 Operators are a more flexible and powerful version of approvals.
 These are EOAs or smart contracts that have been granted a permission to operate on behalf of the account.
 This includes interacting with vaults (i.e. withdrawing/borrowing funds), enabling vaults as collateral, etc. Because of this, it is recommended that only trusted and audited contracts, or EOAs held by a trusted individuals, be installed as operators.
-Operator concept can be used to build flexible products on top of the EVC, i.e. various automations, intents support, stop-loss/take-profit/trailing-stop/etc modifiers, position managers etc.
+Operator concept can be used to build flexible products on top of the EVC, i.e. various automations, intents support, stop-loss/take-profit/trailing-stop/etc modifiers, position managers, etc.

 ## What is the concept of sub-accounts in the EVC?

 In the EVC, a sub-account is a concept that allows users to create multiple isolated positions within their single owner account.
 The sub-accounts belonging to the same owner share the first 19 bytes of their address and differ only in the last byte.
-This allows for the creation of isolated positions, where each sub-account can have its own set of enabled collateral vaults and a controller vault.
+This allows for creating isolated positions, where each sub-account can have its own set of enabled collateral vaults and a controller vault.
 Sub-accounts provide flexibility and control to the user.
-They can be used to manage different investment strategies or risk profiles within the same Ethereum address.
+They can manage different investment strategies or risk profiles within the same Ethereum address.
 Each sub-account can be independently liquidated without affecting the others, providing a level of risk isolation.

 ## What is the purpose of the `batch` function in the EVC?

 The `batch` function in the EVC allows for the execution of a list of operations atomically, meaning that all operations either succeed together or fail together, ensuring consistency.
 The `batch` function defers account and vault status checks until the end of the outermost call.
-This allows for a transient violation of account solvency or vault constraints, which not only saves gas but can be useful in certain complex operations.
+This allows for a transient violation of account solvency or vault constraints, which saves gas and can be useful in certain complex operations.

 ## How does the EVC handle gasless transactions?